top of page

 2. Reasonable costs for time and labour, including:

-"Fees To Access Health Information" from Health Complaints Commissioner:
+"Fees To Access Health Information" from Health Complaints Commissioner

-More information about the fees to access record information can be found on the website: https://hcc.vic.gov.au/public/health-records
+More information can be found on: https://hcc.vic.gov.au/public/health-records